nicomwong/distributed-database/README.md

 This project implements the Paxos protocol for fault-tolerant consensus in a distributed system.
 This specific implementation gaurantees the consistency of a replicated, append-only block chain and key-value store.

+The wikipedia page for the Paxos consensus protocol can be found here: https://en.wikipedia.org/wiki/Paxos_(computer_science)

 # How to Use